-Street shopping is in its full power and glory in Manekchowk (a market opened from morning until 2am).
+Street shopping is at its full power and glory in Manekchowk (a market opened from morning until 2 am).
 It’s also a vivid example of the resourcefulness and adaptation skills of the Gujarati businessmen and women.
-This confined space transforms into three different markets throughout the day, reaching out to three different targets – in the morning, religious miscellaneous articles (including food for the gods and grass to feed the cows in the Temples), jewelry in the afternoon, and street food in the evening.
+This confined space transforms into three different markets throughout the day, reaching out to three different targets – in the morning, miscellaneous religious articles (including food for the gods and grass to feed the cows in the Temples), jewelry in the afternoon, and street food in the evening.
 Each vendor has its space and time, and no one steps on anybody’s feet.
 In the afternoon there isn’t much (if any) running water to this area, so in the morning vendors will collect water in buckets leaving them out for the next shift.
 The same happens with electricity when the night market workers use the power of the surrounding stores at Chandla Ol to keep their business running — probably the first place I have seen so far with power outlets hanging outside the buildings.

 Ahmedabad points of interest – the religious legacy

 Our tour started at 8.00 am sharp with a short slideshow telling us about the History of Ahmedabad and the architectural styles and curiosities we would see during our walk.